American Pie Presents: The Naked Mile: Plot

-The following morning, Dwight gets attacked by the midget fraternity while walking down the street, landing him in the hospital.
+The following morning, Dwight gets attacked by the rival fraternity while walking down the street, landing him in the hospital.
 However, he manages to make it to the Naked Mile where he joins up with Erik, Ryan, and Cooze.
-At first they are reluctant to run, but when Brandi, Jill, and Alexis strip down stark naked, they are finally prompted to strip down as well.
-Finally as Erik and Brandi reach the finish line, they share a kiss which is caught on camera for a TV news report.
-Watching the report about the Naked Mile at home, Tracy is upset and feels guilty that she allowed Erik the pass.
-Her friends convince her to also lose her virginity before he gets back.
+At first, they are reluctant to run, but when Brandi, Jill, and Alexis strip down stark naked, they are finally prompted to strip down as well.
+Finally, as Erik and Brandi reach the finish line, they share a kiss caught on camera for a TV news report.
+Watching the report about the Naked Mile at home, Tracy is upset and feels guilty that she allowed Erik a sex pass.
+Her friends also persuade her to lose her virginity to her ex-boyfriend, Trent, before Eric gets back.

-Later that evening, Erik realizes that he loves Tracy, so confesses to Brandi that he cannot sleep with her, and rushes back to see his girlfriend.
-When he gets to her house, Tracy's dad says she is at a party.
-Erik rides her horse to the party, pounds on the closed bedroom door and proclaims his love for her.
-However, Tracy is not in the room because she had decided that she could not go through with her plans.
+Later that evening, Erik realizes he loves Tracy, so he confesses to Brandi that he cannot sleep with her and rushes back to see Tracy.
+Tracy's dad says she is at a party when he gets to her house.
+Erik's car runs out of gas 10 miles from town, so he rides a horse to the party, pounds on the closed bedroom door, and proclaims his love for her.
+However, Tracy is not in the room because she decided she could not proceed with her plans.
 They reconcile and have sex.

 When Erik returns to the Beta house to pick up his friends the next morning, each guy shares stories of his sexual experiences from the night before.
 The guys then ask him if he "sealed the deal" with Brandi that night, and when Erik tells them no, Ryan pays up on the bet to Cooze.
 Erik tells them about his adventure back home to make up with Tracy and finally lose his virginity.
 The guys are proud of him for officially living up to the Stifler family name, and the three friends go home.

-During the post-Naked Mile party, Dwight spots Vicky, the girlfriend of the leader of the midget fraternity, Rock.
+During the post-Naked Mile party, Dwight spots Vicky, the girlfriend of the leader of the opposing fraternity, Rock.
 She heads up to Dwight's room to have sex.
 Later, as the film closes, Dwight sends a DVD to Rock that reads, "Payback's a bitch."
 It reveals Dwight and Vicky having sex to Rock's dismay.